 - When writing your abstract, always think of the people who will be reading your paper.
-You should know that term papers and research paper are drafted with aims to solve an existing problem.
+You should know that term papers and research papers are drafted with aims to solve an existing problem.
 Your arguments and claims must be well discussed in your writing so that your readers would know which side to take.

 - As you start writing your abstract, you have to identify your purpose, why did you choose to focus on that topic.
 It is to explain to your readers why your study is an essential read.

-- Explain your problem in your abstract in a manner of raising this issue to be noticed.
+- Explain your problem in your abstract in a manner that raising this issue to be noticed.
 Afterward, describe the methods you used to gather the data that you need.
 You can discuss the variables involved in your study and the approaches that you used.

 - Describe the ending results of your study and write a conclusion.
 It is to give closure to your research.
-In this part, you discussed the results and its implications to you and your respondents.
+In this part, you discussed the results and their implications to you and your respondents.

 These are the simple steps in writing your abstract, don’t forget to format your abstract according to what is being required by your paper adviser.